stewartduffy/sell-screen-example/README.md

 #Sell Screen Example

+Simple example of a sell screen for a POS app.

 ##Technologies used:
 - Gulp for build & automation
 - BrowserSync for localserver, livereload & watch tasks to compile SCSS